Expensify/App/.github/PULL_REQUEST_TEMPLATE.md

     - [ ] Android / Chrome
     - [ ] MacOS / Chrome
     - [ ] MacOS / Desktop
-- [ ] I included screenshots or videos for tests on [all platforms](https://github.com/Expensify/App/blob/main/CONTRIBUTING.md#make-sure-you-can-test-on-all-platforms)
 - [ ] I verified there are no console errors related to changes in this PR
 - [ ] I followed proper code patterns (see [Reviewing the code](https://github.com/Expensify/App/blob/main/PR_REVIEW_GUIDELINES.md#reviewing-the-code))
     - [ ] I added comments when the code was not self explanatory